We are pleased to be working in partnership with the following schools (click on the name of the school to be taken to their biography):

 By the end of the Key Stage, we believe that our children are successful, more independent, happy and confident students, ready to become responsible citizens: more aware of what they would like to attain in the future and have the skills and know-how to Achieve their Dreams.

-Debden Park High School is an outstanding 11- 18 coeducational academy, part of the Kemnal Academies Trust.
+Debden Park High School is an outstanding 11-18 coeducational academy, part of The Kemnal Academies Trust.
 It has a 6-form intake of 180 students per year group, and is a specialist school in performing arts.
 It was established in September 1999 on a tiny site in Chigwell, before moving to its current buildings in September 2001.
 At the heart of everything we do are our students.
 Our curriculum is student-centred and we aim for their education to be inspiring, stimulating and challenging.
 We want our students to become independent learners, who are critical in their thinking, informed in their choices and confident in their ability to succeed in the modern world, who are respectful and tolerant, driven and confident and who strive for the best.
 In addition to their academic lives we also want our students to benefit from extra-curricular experiences in the arts, sport and culture which will help them become well rounded balanced adults.

 Debden Park opened its sixth form in September 2015, and have just seen our first cohort of students leave with exceptional results.
 Debden Park is also a Teaching School and we play a key role in developing motivated, passionate and outstanding teachers and visionary leaders.
-We work in collaboration with King Harold School in Waltham Abbey and this partnership has at its heart a drive for success.
+We work in collaboration with King Harold School in Waltham Abbey and this partnership has at it's heart a drive for success.

 Our school's vision is to provide an excellent education in a safe supportive learning environment, one where people are valued and make positive contributions to the school community, and where students go on to become responsible, independent members of society.

 We have been using GL Assessment tools for a number of years, most significantly the Progress Tests in Maths, English and Science over the past three years.
 They have allowed us to moderate our own internal assessments by providing a comparison to national attainment and progress, and provide key feedback about our students’ strengths and areas to develop.
-As well as the attainment of students compared to their peers nationally, GL assessments have provided us with detailed feedback of the progress students have made (both in year and from KS2) for leaders teachers students and parents.
-The in-depth skills and knowledge gap analysis, and comparison to national peers questions by question and skill by skill has been incredibly useful for our school leaders in planning their curricula, intervention strategies and assessments going forward.
+As well as the attainment of students compared to their peers nationally, GL Assessment have provided us with detailed feedback of the progress students have made (both in year and from KS2) for leaders teachers students and parents.
+The in-depth skills and knowledge gap analysis, and comparison to national peers question by question and skill by skill has been incredibly useful for our school leaders in planning their curricula, intervention strategies and assessments going forward.

 In March 2013 we became the first Primary National Teaching School in Thurrock.
 This status allows us to offer professional development to schools in the area, as well as providing high quality training for our own staff.
 We are also involved in Initial Teacher Training (Teach Thurrock) ensuring new teachers are of the highest calibre.